agileactors/academy-node-workshop/README.md

 In this branch we will introduce the Node.js module system.

-We will implement a custom module named **logger.js** to handle the logging of our application.
-Also we will move the **nwsGetEnvContent** into a separated module.
+We will implement two custom modules.

+- **logger.js** for handling the logging of our application.
+- **utilities.js** for implementing utilities functions.

 Usage: